 - About Us

 Social Security is the U.S. government's social insurance plan.
 It is intended to benefit retired people and certain people who are injured, disabled, or left without adequate means of financial support.
-It is financed by means of withholdings from employers' pay and employer's contributions.
+It is financed by means of withholdings from employees' pay and employer's contributions.
+In addition to the government's social insurance plan, the Social Security number is used for important processes such as tax-filing, background checks, and assessing eligibility for credit-based financial applications.
 Virtually all Americans have a "Social Security number" which designates their account with the Social Security Administration.
-The Social Security number is also used when filing taxes and performing other critical functions.
+Immigrant and non-immigrant workers are also required to obtain a Social Security number (SSN).

 Step I - Getting an Employment Eligibility Card and Completing the I-9 Form